 Yep, my micro Sandisk Extreme Pro works flawlessly now.
 No more corrupted files from using wrong memory cards.

-I’ll add all this to my Best Memory Cards For GoPro Page and continue to investigate.
+I’ll add all this to my GoPro Hero6 and GoPro Hero5 Memory Card Tips as I continue to investigate.
 For now stick with the recommended cards.

 Higher Data Rate With Video